Tahjour/shy-sphere/README.md

 # The Shy Sphere
-A glowing ball that runs away from the mouse cursor using vector calculations.
+A glowing ball that stays away from the mouse cursor using vector calculations.
 PC only.
 Try it: https://tahjour.github.io/shy-sphere-red/